ghc-proposals/ghc-proposals/existental-type-variables.rst

 -------------------
 Give an estimate on development and maintenance costs.
 List how this effects learnability of the language for novice users.
 Define and list any remaining drawbacks that cannot be resolved.

 This extension is potentially confusing for users as it only applies to “existential” type variables.
 Universal variables cannot be bound, but all of them must be listed in a “forall” when declaring the type of a data constructor.

-An alternative is to require universals to be “bound” with @_, or their actual types @Int.
-But this seems even more confusing.
+Some suggestions have been to require universals to be “bound” with @_ (or perhaps with their actual types @Int) to avoid confusion.
+This is a valid point, but requiring them to be "bound" in this way could be argued to be confusing to a programmer as well.
+Since binding only existential variables avoids the clutter that requiring universal to be "bound" as well involves, the proposal only supports binding existential variables.

 Alternatives
 ------------